nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 *Staker* - Controls NU tokens, manages staking, and collects rewards.

-The Staker is a manager of one or more stakes, delegating active network participation to a *Worker* through *bonding*.
+The Staker is a manager of one or more NU stakes.
+A stake is initiated by locking NU into the *"Staking Escrow "* contract for a fixed duration of time.
+Staked NU earns two income streams: inflation rewards (NU) and policy fees (ETH).
+Staked NU unlocks with each period of completed, depending on *re-stake* and *wind-down* (more on this later).

+Active network participation (work) is delegated to a *Worker* node through *bonding*.
+There is a 1:1 relationship between the roles; One staker to one worker.
+A Staker controls a single ethereum account and may have multiple stakes, but only ever has one Worker bonded at a time.
+Once the stake is bonded to a worker node, it can only be *rebonded* once every 2 periods (48 Hours).

+The staking CLI itself is lightweight and can be run on commodity hardware.
+While there are no specific minimum system constraints, there are some basic requirements for stakers:

+#.
+Hosted or Remote Ethereum Node (Infura, Geth, etc.)
+#.
+Hardware or Software Wallet (Trezor, Ledger, Keyfile)
+#.
+At least 15,000 NU
-There is a 1:1 relationship between the roles: A Staker controls a single ethereum account and may have multiple Stakes, but only ever has one Worker.
-A fully synced ethereum node is required - The staker's account needs NU tokens to stake as well as enough ether to pay for transaction gas.
-Stakers can run on a laptop and do not need to remain online since they only need to perform stake management transactions.
-Using a hardware wallet is *highly* recommended, they are ideal for stakers since only temporary access to private keys is required during stake management while providing a higher standard of security than software wallets.
+#.
+Small amount of ether to pay for transaction gas

+Using a hardware wallet is *highly* recommended.
+They are ideal for stakers since they hold NU and only temporary access to private keys is required during stake management while providing a higher standard of security than software wallets or keyfiles.

 Mainnet Staking Procedure:

 #.
-Obtain NU (initially via :ref:`WorkLock <worklock-guide>` at launch)
+Obtain and Secure NU (initially via :ref:`WorkLock <worklock-guide>` at launch)
 #.
-Install ``nucypher`` on Staker's machine (see :doc:`/guides/installation_guide`)
+Install ``nucypher`` on Staker's system (see :doc:`/guides/installation_guide`)
 #.
 Configure nucypher CLI for staking (see `Initialize a new stakeholder`_)
 #.
 Bond a Worker to your Staker using the worker's ethereum address (see `Bonding a Worker`_)